 Traditional Owners hold important cultural and spiritual connections to Country, including sea Country on the Great Barrier Reef.
 These connections power deep knowledge and care for the Reef, and inherent rights and responsibility for its future.

-Technological advances for PDP
+Technological advances for Pilot Deployments Program

 The Pilot Deployments Program is funded by the Australian Government’s Reef Trust, and led by the Australian Institute of Marine Science.
 It is part of the Reef Restoration and Adaptation Program, funded by the partnership between the Reef Trust and the Great Barrier Reef Foundation.